Implement a result list

 2. Call the Search API to execute the query prepared in step 1.
 When the Search API returns:

-1. Call the Usage Analytics Write API to log the corresponding Custom event.
+1. Call the UA Write API to log the corresponding custom event.
 In the request body:

 • Set the eventType property to getMoreResults.